benggarza/Stock-Predictor/README.md

 Project is fully contained to stocks_model.ipnyb

+### Dependencies###
-Dependencies: numpy, matplotlib, pandas, yfinance, skrebate, sklearn, keras
+numpy, matplotlib, pandas, yfinance, skrebate, sklearn, keras Quickest way to run the notebook is to open in Google Colab